 American artist Peter Campus studied experimental psychology at Ohio State University and film at City College Film Institute, New York.
 He began to work in video in 1970 and achieved critical acclaim for his works that explored the relationship between the viewer and the viewed, and advanced the concept of video as an art form.
-During the later 1970s Campus abandoned video to concentrate on slide projection and black-and-white photography.
+During the later 1970s Campus began working with slide projection and black-and-white photography.
 Since the mid-1990s he has returned to the electronic moving image.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.